 Volatility Means the Stock Market Is Working

-As tough as a nasty price drop in your investments can be to stomach, stock market volatility is a normal part of stock market investing.
-In fact, volatility is natural and even healthy, and shows that the stock market is working as it should.
-If you want to be a good stock market investor, you have to accept this.
+Although it’s difficult to watch the value of your portfolio drop, stock market volatility is a normal part of stock market investing.
+In fact, volatility is natural, and it shows that the stock market is working as it should.

-It’s also helpful to remember that volatility doesn’t just relate to rising stock prices—it also relates to plummeting stock prices Yet for whatever reason, some only really think about “volatility” and “stock market fluctuation” as happening when there’s a downturn in the market.
-But when the stock market makes a surge upward, that is also considered stock market fluctuation too.
+It’s also helpful to remember that volatility doesn’t just relate to rising stock prices — it also refers to plummeting stock prices.
+When the stock market makes a surge upward, that is also considered stock market fluctuation.

 This is a notoriously hard question to answer because really, almost any amount of market fluctuation is possible.

-Our best guide for understanding what is normal (and what is abnormal) is to look at what has happened in the past.
+The best guide for understanding what is normal (and what is not) is to look at what has happened in the past.
 While past performance is never a guarantee of future financial success, it’s helpful to look at the data.

-The most commonly cited pool of data is the S&P 500, which is an index that measures the returns of the United States’ 500 “leading” U.S. companies.
-The S&P 500 can give us a good historical gauge of stock market movement.
+The most commonly cited pool of data is the S&P 500.
+The S&P 500 can give a good historical gauge of stock market movement.

-Since World War II—the “modern” stock market era, the S&P 500 has seen 11 drops in the stock market of over 20% .
-A more than negative 20% market is what is classified as a “bear market,” or a bad market.
+Since World War II — the “modern” stock market era, the S&P 500 has seen 12 drops in the stock market of over 20%.

 |May 29, 1946||-30%|